bad-alloc-heavy-industries/SPIFlashProgrammer/README.md

 ## flashprog build

-The programming software depends souly on libusb-1.0 which can be installed easily from repository on most Linux distros, and from the libusb-win32 sourceforge project on Windows.
+The programming software depends soley on libusb-1.0 which can be installed easily from repository on most Linux distros, and from the libusb-win32 sourceforge project on Windows.

 Building the software is as simple as running make in the flashprog directory.